UB-Mannheim/akf-dbTools/README.md

 At the moment the program contains four different tools:

 #### 0. Json2sqlite for books
-It parses the json information,<br>
+It parses the json information,
-which are gained from the books,<br>
+which are gained from the books,
-to the sqlite database.<br>
+to the sqlite database.
-*RefGetter* and *KennGetter*<br>
+*RefGetter and KennGetter
-are *not* necessary to use afterwards.
+are recommended to use afterwards.*

 #### 1. Json2sqlite for cds
-It parses the json information,<br>
+It parses the json information,
-which are gained from the cds,<br>
+which are gained from the cds,
-to the sqlite database.<br>
+to the sqlite database.
-*RefGetter* and *KennGetter*<br>
+*RefGetter and KennGetter
-are necessary to use afterwards.
+are recommended to use afterwards.*

 #### 2. RefGetter
 It gets the 'referenz' values, reads all years which
-are bind to it and pretty prints the data into the
-table 'Main' in the column 'Jahrespanne'.
+are bind to it and pretty prints the data as year span into the `Main` table in the `Jahrespanne` column.

 #### 3. KennGetter
 It gets the 'referenz' values, reads all WKN/ISIN which
-are bind to it and prints the data into the
+are bind to it and prints the unique data into the
-table 'Main' in the column 'Kennnummer'.
+`Main` table in the `Kennnummer` column.